Ocker History, Family Crest & Coats of Arms

 The surname Ocker was first found in Lancashire where they held a family seat from early times, long before the Norman Conquest in 1066 A.D.

-Important Dates for the Ocker family
+Early History of the Ocker family

 This web page shows only a small excerpt of our Ocker research.
 Another 51 words (4 lines of text) are included under the topic Early Ocker History in all our PDF Extended History products and printed products wherever possible.